 There is no corporal punishment at the Mill Hill School Foundation, as required by Section 131 of the School Standards and Framework Act 1998.
 This includes the administration of corporal punishment to a student during any activity, whether or not on the school premises, and applies to all staff employed by the Mill Hill School Foundation including any acting in loco parentis such as unpaid volunteer supervisors.
-The circumstances under which physical restraint may be used are noted in the Foundation's restraint policy.
+The circumstances under which physical restraint may be used are noted in the Group's Restraint Guidance document.

 This Policy is to be reviewed annually.

-Review: November 2023 Next review: Autumn 2024
+Last review: Autumn 2024